chuu-n/chuu-n.github.io/_pages/about.md

 I created this website to share my academic work and career goals, while also providing a space that reflects my cultural background.
 My goals with this site are to:

 - Share resources with the Myanmar community living in the United States
-- Raise awareness of the challenges faced by people in Myanmar
+- Raise awareness of the challenges faced by Myanmar people
 - Encourage others in my community to support one another

 **Who I Am**